feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k_UART/README.md

 This ROM works with most basic versions of the RC2014, with 32k of RAM and either the Single UART or Dual UART Module.
 This is the ROM to choose if you want fast I/O from a standard RC2014, together with the capability to upload C programs from within Basic.

-UART 165500 interrupt driven serial I/O to run modified NASCOM Basic 4.7.
-Full input and output buffering with incoming data hardware handshaking.
+UART 16C550 interrupt driven serial I/O to run modified NASCOM Basic 4.7.
+Full input and output buffering with receive `/RTS` and transmit `/CTS` hardware handshaking.
 The handshake shows full 16 bytes before the buffer is totally filled, to allow run-on from the sender.
-Receive is interrupt driven, and are fast.
-The receive buffer is 255 bytes and the transmit hardware buffer is 16 bytes.
+The receive software buffer is 255 bytes and the transmit hardware buffer is 16 bytes.
 Use 115200 baud with 8n2.

 Also, this ROM provides both Intel HEX loading functions and an `RST`, `INT0`, and `NMI` RAM Jump Table, starting at `0x8000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described below.